 For most operative cases (especially if an arm remains untucked), hand, forearm, or antecubital IVs are the easiest.
-If a vein isn’t obvious, some common places to “blindly” look for veins are on the dorsal aspect of the hand between the 4th and 5th digits and along the radial aspect of the hand (“intern vein”, beware of the radial artery/nerve!)
+If a vein isn’t obvious, some common places to “blindly” look for veins are on the dorsal aspect of the hand between the 4th and 5th digits and along the radial aspect of the hand (“intern vein“, beware of the radial artery/nerve!)
 Often times veins are easier to palpate than to see, so be mindful of this.
 Also, study the distribution of your own veins – while veins are far more variable in location than arteries, use any help you can get (including ultrasound) if need be!
-Your goal is to find a vein with a straight segment which can accommodate your IV catheter while praying that you don’t hit a valve.
+Your goal is to find a vein with a straight segment which can accommodate your IV catheter.
+Valves and tortuous veins should be avoided if possible!
 If you blow a vein proximally (antecubital fossa), you’ll potentially lose many good distal sites (hand, forearm), so start distal!

 Place the Tegaderm on top of where the IV enters the skin, connect the IV tubing to the catheter hub, and see if you have flow in the drip chamber.
 Sometimes this requires flushing the line to remove entrained air.
 If successful, tape the tubing along the extremity in a manner to prevent kinking, tugging, or accidental dislodgment while moving the patient.
 I usually loop the tube to minimize the amount of slack.
 Make sure the IV site is clean, dispose any used supplies appropriately, and you’re good to go! 🙂